 Also back are some of the recognized Rex’s touches–the golden oldies piped through the restaurant’s sound system, the familiar turquoise and mauve paint, posters of 50s icons and walls dedicated to the University of New Mexico Lobos.
 Rex’s is located at the former site of the 505 Southwestern which operated a chile factory and restaurant at the site for years.
 The space is cavernous with the front portion of the restaurant providing comfortable seating and the back part dedicated to video gaming.
 Even the way you order is familiar.
 A large menu showcasing all that Rex’s has to offer backdrops the counter at which you place your order.
 Take your seat and within minutes, a tray of deliciousness is bound for your table.

 The menu includes all the Rex’s favorites which means not only hamburgers, but sandwiches, hot dogs, tacos, burritos, green chile stew and for the Texans among us, even chili con carne.
 Sandwich and burger platters include an order of french fries, an onion ring and Rex’s familiar applesauce.
-You can substitute onion rings for the fries if you’re so inclined.
+You can substitute onion rings for the fries for a pittance more.
 The burger platters are a bit steeper in price today than they were when Rex’s cornered the sit-down burger market, but then, so is everything else.
 Besides, what’s a few extra cents when you’re talking freshness and burgers done right–when we’re talking Rex’s reborn!

-The burgers are still adulation worthy with perfectly seasoned beef served to your exacting specifications.
+24 April 2021: The burgers are still adulation worthy with perfectly seasoned beef served to your exacting specifications.
 At medium with just a hint of pink, they are absolutely delicious.
-The double-meat burgers are still two-fisted behemoths bursting with flavor and moistness.
+The double-meat green chile cheeseburgers are still two-fisted behemoths bursting with flavor and moistness.
 These are still three or four napkin burgers replete with the great ingredients for which Rex’s was always known.
 The green chile actually registers on the piquancy scale and it’s got a nice, fresh-roasted flavor.
 With a more piquant chile, it might be one of the two or three best green chile cheeseburgers in the metropolitan area instead of being merely among the top five or six.

 There is one item for which Rex’s is nonpareil and that’s chocolate milkshakes.
 Made with Dreyer’s premium ice cream and served bone-chilling cold, the chocolate milk is very chocolatey.
 It’s an adult chocolate not something which will decay your teeth on the spot.
 Other shake flavors include vanilla, strawberry, Oreo, cherry and we’ve even had a Caramel shake there once.